forrestzhong/linux_with_rust/Documentation/rust/getting-started.md

 # Getting Started
 ---

-This document describes step-by-step commands to build, install, and insert a kernel written in Rust.
+This document provides step-by-step guidance to build, install, and insert a kernel module written in Rust.

 **Since the kernel (re-)installation can break your system easily, I recommand using a VM for safety and convenience.**

-_Note 1: All commands have been tested under a KVM/QEMU VM running Ubuntu server 18.04._
+_Note 1: All steps have been tested under a KVM/QEMU VM running Ubuntu server 18.04._

 _Note 2: If your environment is not ready for building Linux kernel, please check [this link](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel) and install related packages/dependencies._